SOLAR 10.7B: Scaling Large Language Models with Simple yet Effective Depth Up-Scaling: Contributions

 \item \textbf{Advancement in Instruction-Following Capabilities}: The introduction of \ft, a variant fine-tuned for enhanced instruction-following abilities, marks a significant improvement in the model's ability to understand and execute complex instructions. \end{itemize}

-Dahyun Kim, Chanjun Park, Sanghoon Kim, and Wonsung Lee contributed equally to this paper.
+Sanghoon Kim, Dahyun Kim, Chanjun Park, Wonsung Lee, Wonho Song, Yunsu Kim and Hyeonwoo Kim contributed equally to this paper.
 Sanghoon Kim led the Foundation Model part, with Dahyun Kim, Wonho Song, Yunsu Kim, and Hyeonwoo Kim.
 Chanjun Park led the Data and Evaluation (Data-Centric LLM) part, with Yungi Kim, Jihoo Kim, Changbae Ahn, Seonghoon Yang, Sukyung Lee, and Hyunbyung Park.
 Wonsung Lee led the Adaptation Modeling part, with Gyoungjin Gim, Hyeonju Lee, and Mikyoung Cha.
 Hwalsuk Lee performed the role of the overall project operation.
+Dahyun Kim and Chanjun Park were the main technical writers.
 All these individuals contributed to the creation of \pt.